 Update: On April 30, the Reporters Committee sent a similar letter to the Supreme Court of the State of New York, Appellate Division, First Department, urging it to release records related to the disciplinary proceedings involving Rudy Giuliani.
+The court acknowledged receipt of the Reporters Committee’s letter on May 7, assigned it a motion number and indicated that it will provide New York’s Attorney Grievance Committee and Rudy Giuliani the opportunity to respond.

 The Reporters Committee for Freedom of the Press and 32 media organizations are calling on the New York Supreme Court’s Attorney Grievance Committee to release any and all records relating to disciplinary proceedings currently pending against Rudy Giuliani.